AI

 Instructor & contact information

 You are welcome to the Artificial Intelligence course.
-This is primarily a survey course aimed at introducing the modern topics under the artificial intelligence’s umbrella.
+This is primarily a survey course aimed at introducing modern topics under the artificial intelligence umbrella.
 I have been teaching this course almost every semester since 2018.
-It is my pleasure to be teaching a course on a topic that I am very passionate about.

 “AI is the new electricity.
 It will transform every industry and create huge economic value.” - Andrew Ng.

-Your success in this class is essential to me.
-If you need official accommodations, you have the right to have these met.
-If aspects of this course prevent you from learning or exclude you, please inform me as soon as possible.
+Each student’s success in this class matters to me.
+If you need official accommodations, you have a right to have these met.
+If some aspects of this course prevent you from learning or exclude you, please let me know as soon as possible.
 Together we’ll develop strategies to meet your needs and the course requirements.

 Teaching philosophy: In my classes, I see a student as a ‘learner’ and myself as a ‘facilitator’ for the learners.
 Computer science and technology is a discipline that is evolving rapidly.
 Many learners see it as a difficult discipline.
-To my learners, I suggest that an effective strategy to learn the fundamentals is to follow an iterative process of reading, analyzing, and coding.
+To the students taking my course, I suggest that an effective strategy to learn the fundamentals is to follow an iterative process of reading, analyzing, and coding.
 However, many learners either like to analyze or code but not both.
-While some of us enjoy developing the skills for critically assessing concepts and algorithms, many others enjoy programming and love building things.
+While some of us enjoy developing the skills for critically assessing the concepts and algorithms, many others enjoy programming and love building things.
 An effective computer science course should balance (a) theoretical knowledge to understand computer technology and (b) implementation skills to test and execute the theories and algorithms.
-I design course contents and assignments so that learners can improve both skills: analytical and programming.
+I design course contents and assignments so that learners can improve both: analytical and programming skills.
 Learners with a rich programming experience may find this balance slightly easier but will have a platform to explore further.
 For many others who do not consider themselves expert programmers, taking such a course can become a rewarding experience.
-Lastly, you are not allowed to print any of the quiz, mid-term, or final exam questions, or post them anywhere outside of the class.

 Course description